 Some insurance policies will cover your manufactured home on a Replacement Cost Basis for total losses, or a major catastrophe, but then will only cover you for actual cash value for a partial loss.
 This makes a big difference.
 Learn more about Actual Cash Value vs. Replacement Cost.
 The cost is to upgrade your policy to replacement cost may not be very expensive and can save you thousands of dollars if you have a significant claim.

 Different Coverage Levels to Choose From

-When you get your quote for mobile home insurance get quotes for different levels of coverage.
-It may be tempting to just ask for the cheapest price, but the best coverage may not cost much more than the "cheapest" option.
+When you get your quote for mobile home insurance, get quotes for different levels of coverage.
+It may be tempting to just ask for the lowest price, but the best coverage may not cost much more than the "cheapest" option.
 Use the lists above to help you figure out what coverages you need and compare your options to find the best protection for your investment in your home.

 Mobile Insurance.
 "Transporter and Installer Insurance."
 Accessed July 3, 2020